EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

  */
 void updateState(long currentTime);
 ```
 This method will be called by the game loop to advance the game state which typically involves updating the position of game objects.
 We need to to pass in a `currentTime: long` to decouple the game updates from the computer hardware's power.
 Consider two computers with two different CPUs.
 On the faster CPU the game loop will execute at a higher frequency than the slower computer which means the faster CPU will update the game more often.
 If implemented without care, the game may run at a higher speed on the faster computer giving an inconsistent experience across different hardwares.
-To remedy this issue, every time the game is updated, the time in nanoseconds must be supplied so that the game can determine the proper way to update the state so that the game state is tied to time that has passed and not hardware power.
+To remedy this issue, every time the game is updated, the time in nanoseconds must be supplied so that the game can determine the proper way to update the state in accordance with time so that the progression of the game is not tied to the underlying hardware speed.
 Thus even if one were to play the game on different computers, the experience will feel relatively similar as one's experience with time does not often change.

 Finally the `GameScene` needs a way to render the scene which means the following method must implemented
 ```java